 38. Fancy Liquor or Barware

 If they’re more into fancy Scotch than wine, opt for a Whiskey Appreciation crate.
 It includes a personalized decanter and glasses they can put on display.
-Or go with a Glenlivet gift basket that comes with a bottle of the hard stuff along with an assortment of fancy snacks like cheeses, crackers, cookies, candies, truffles, and popcorn pretzels.
+Or go with a Glenlivet gift basket that comes with a bottle of the hard stuff along with an assortment of fancy snacks like cheeses, crackers, cookies, candies, truffles, popcorn, and pretzels.

 39. An Upgraded Coffee Maker

 For grandparents who need their morning caffeine but disagree on what the perfect cup of morning joe tastes like, upgrade their old-fashioned drip machine to the Keurig K-Elite.
 A Keurig lets them make as much or as little coffee as they want.
 Plus, they can switch up their brew each morning with any variety of K-cups.
 Or get the eco-conscious grandparent a set of reusable coffee pods to go with it.
-For a personalized touch, pair this gift with a special grandparent coffee mug set.
+For a personalized touch, pair this gift with a special grandparent coffee mug.

 40. A Family Trip

 Create memories for young children and their grandparents by taking them all on a family trip.
 Although it will have to wait until after the pandemic, a gift card for Airbnb comes with no expiration date, and it’s good at thousands of locations around the world.
 Plus, giving it to them now, even if they’ll have to wait to use it later, gives them fun to look forward to — something we could all use right now.